Štefánik was a gifted networker. He would have enjoyed social media

 Milan Rastislav Štefánik was a narcissist who mastered the skill of twisting people around his finger and turned himself into a legend.

-“He was extremely ambitious,” Milan Rastislav Štefánik expert and historian Michal Kšiňan told The Slovak Spectator.
+“He was extremely ambitious,” historian Michal Kšiňan, who recently published the first scientific biography of Milan Rastislav Štefánik, told The Slovak Spectator.
 “He loved creating a legend about himself.”

 The promising and widely travelled Slovak astronomer who left the craft behind in summer 1914 to pull his weight in the establishment of Czechoslovakia had a gift of storytelling and enjoyed the attention of women.